mattermost/docs/source/about/frequently-asked-questions.rst

 *Privacy* means a third-party service cannot monitor the identity, IP address, location, or access patterns of your employees, nor their activity on your system, nor provide that information either intentionally through a court order (which you may never be informed about) or unintentionally through a data breach.

 *Total data ownership* means a third party cannot prevent you from accessing your data at any time.
 It means no third party can read your data, analyze it or monetize it.
-It means should you end your commercial relationship you maintain your records with any and all backups.
+It means should you end your commercial relationship and maintain your records with any backups.
 It also means you can delete your data at any time and verify that no additional copies remain.

 *Audibility* means being able to fully observe, monitor, and trace the operations of your systems.